The Land Before Time VI: The Secret of Saurus Rock: Plot

 When Littlefoot and his friends finally reach Saurus Rock, they see Dinah and Dana on the top.
-As they climb up to rescue them, Dinah and Dana fall off the top and land on one of the stone teeth on the monolith that Cera is on, and it suddenly breaks off and crumbles upon landing on the ground nearly hitting Spike.
-Dinah and Dana start to cry.
-But Cera tells Dinah and Dana that it is not their fault that Saurus Rock was broken; but Littlefoot's since if he had not been talking about it and Doc, then Dinah and Dana would not have run away in the first place.
-The twins point out that it was she who told them to get lost due to what happened at the Bubbling Goo.
-Suddenly, an Allosaurus chases them.
-The children cross a gorge via a suspended log, but when the Sharptooth tries to follows them, the log breaks under its weight and it falls to its apparent death.
-On the way home, they are confronted by Cera's father; after Littlefoot tells Cera that the twins are back and says that Cera's father never knew that they ran away.
-Cera's father comes up and asks Cera if the twins really ran away.
-Cera says, "Sort of.
-But they didn't go far".
-Ducky tells Cera's father that Dinah and Dana went to Saurus Rock.
-Upon hearing that absurd comment from Ducky, he tells Cera that it was her job to watch the twins but failed.
-He scolds Cera for not properly caring for the twins.
-He says that he is very angry and disappointed and tells her to immediately march herself home.
-Then as Cera marches herself home, he continues with his talk on her that she still must be watched herself.
+As they climb up to rescue them, Dinah and Dana fall off the top, breaking off one of the rock's teeth.
+As they head home, an Allosaurus chases them.
+The children cross a gorge via a suspended log, but when the Sharptooth tries to follow them, the log breaks under its weight and it falls to its apparent death.
+On the way home, they are confronted by Cera's father, who scolds Cera for not properly caring for the twins.
+As Cera marches herself home, he continues with his talk to her that she still must be watched herself.
 That night, Littlefoot has a nightmare in which he falls off a tooth on Saurus Rock and the entire monolith collapses.
-Grandpa Longneck comforts his grandson after he wakes up from the nightmare, but Littlefoot asks him of what would happen if Saurus Rock was broken.
+Grandpa Longneck comforts his grandson after he wakes up from the nightmare, but Littlefoot asks him what would happen if Saurus Rock was broken.
 His Grandpa replies that "bad luck would descend upon the valley".